ReinardKuroi/better-storage-tanks/README.md

  - 0.2.1 Added icon generator.
 Looks meh, but whatever.
 Fixed another "ghost item" in hand bug
  - 0.2.2 Added GUI that allows to dump contents of the storage tank
  - 0.2.3 Now liquid is properly removed from the entity before it is mined.
 No longer duplicates liquids in the system
+ - 0.3.0 Rebuilt handler AGAIN.
+Now it's less spaghetti and more code!
+Removed various bugs.
+Construction bots finally can properly place EMPTY Storage Tanks in blueprints (they used to use crude oil tanks because alphabet and reasons).
+Health is properly retained through mining and placing the storage tank.